/ astro-integrations / How to Integrate DigitalOcean with Astro: Complete Guide

 Build fails on App Platform: Check the build logs in the DigitalOcean dashboard.
 Common issues include missing environment variables during build time, Node.js version mismatches, or memory limits on the smallest instance size.
 Upgrade to a larger instance if builds run out of memory.

-"Cannot find module" error on SSR deployment: Make sure your package.json lists all runtime dependencies under dependencies, not devDependencies.
-App Platform runs npm install --production by default, which skips dev dependencies.
+"Cannot find module" error on a server-rendered deployment: Make sure your package.json lists all runtime dependencies under dependencies, not devDependencies.
+Production installs skip dev dependencies (modern npm uses npm install --omit=dev; older docs called this --production), so anything imported by the running server must be a regular dependency.

 Static site returning 404 on routes: For static sites with client-side routing, add a catch-all route configuration.
-In App Platform, create a catchall_document in your spec pointing to index.html, or configure your Astro project to generate all routes at build time.
+In App Platform, set catchall_document: index.html under your static_sites entry in the app spec, which serves index.html for any path that does not match a built file.
+Note that only one of catchall_document or error_document can be set on a static site.
+The cleaner option for a content site is to configure your Astro project to generate all routes at build time so every URL has a real HTML file.

 SSL certificate not working on Droplet: Certbot may fail if your DNS has not propagated yet.
 Verify your domain points to the Droplet's IP address with dig yourdomain.com.
 Also make sure ports 80 and 443 are open in your firewall: ufw allow 80 && ufw allow 443.

-High memory usage on Droplet: Node.js can consume significant memory for SSR.
+High memory usage on Droplet: Node.js can consume significant memory for on-demand rendering.
 Set a memory limit with PM2: pm2 start dist/server/entry.mjs --max-memory-restart 512M.
 For static sites, serve the dist directory directly with Nginx instead of running Node.js.

 Conclusion

 DigitalOcean gives you flexibility in how you deploy Astro.
 App Platform provides the simplest path with managed builds, auto-deploy, and SSL included.
 Droplets offer full control when you need custom server configurations, additional services, or tighter cost management.
 For most Astro projects, start with App Platform for simplicity.
 Move to a Droplet when you need more control over the server environment or want to run multiple services alongside your Astro application.
-Static sites can use the free tier on App Platform, making it a cost-effective choice for blogs and marketing sites.
+Static sites can use the lowest App Platform tier, making it a cost-effective choice for blogs and marketing sites.